nweznui/obsidian-notes/camatte - C&C/chapter 1 forms of value and definition of capital/B. Contributions of the Urtext.md

 	*1 coat = 12 yards of linen*
 This is known as the [[law of value]].

-"[[Objectified universal labor-time]]", is a universal equivalent for the exchange of commodities.
+"[[objectified universal labor-time]]", is a universal equivalent for the exchange of commodities.
 	 *1 coat = 12 units of (socially necessary) labor-time*
 	*1 coat* = *$500*
 	 *$500* = *12 units of (socially necessary) labor-time*